dennislee22/dennislee22.github.io/docs/cdppvc/longhornscale.md

     ![](../../assets/images/ecs/scaledisk4.png)

-23. At the ecsworker3.cdpkvm.cldr node, check the status of the `/longhorn` directory to verify the outcome in the previous step.
+23. At the ecsworker3.cdpkvm.cldr node, check the status of the `/longhorn` directory to verify the outcome of the previous step.

     ```bash
     # tree /longhorn